marijnh/Eloquent-JavaScript/07_robot.md

 ## The task

 Our ((robot)) will be moving around the village.
-There will be parcels in various places, each addressed to some other place.
-The robot picks up parcels when it comes to them, and delivers them when it arrives at their destination.
+There are parcels in various places, each addressed to some other place.
+The robot picks up parcels when it comes to them and delivers them when it arrives at their destinations.

 The automaton must decide, at each point, where to go next.
 It has finished its task when all parcels have been delivered.